dancoe/spectacle/README.md

 A lightweight, interactive FITS spectrum viewer built with **PyQt5** and **pyqtgraph**.

+Quickly and smoothly scroll and zoom through synced 2D and 1D spectra.
+Perform new 1D extractions on the fly.

+Originally designed for JWST NIRSpec MOS data, **Spectacle** loads and syncs:
+* `s2d.fits` 2D rectified spectra
+* `x1d.fits` 1D extractions

-Spectacle allows for smooth, intuitive exploration of astronomical spectra.
-Originally designed for JWST NIRSpec MOS data, it excels at displaying and synchronizing 2D rectified spectra (`s2d.fits`) and 1D extractions (`x1d.fits`).
-It can also be used as a general-purpose viewer for any 1D FITS spectrum.
+It can also be used as a general-purpose viewer for any 1D or 2D FITS spectrum (not yet tested).

-What's in your spectra?
-See it all with Spectacle.
+*What's in your spectra?
+See it all with Spectacle!*

 ---